mainnet-pat/json5-bigint/README.md

   - `quote`: A String representing the quote character to use when serializing strings.
   - `keyQoute`: A character to use to quote the serialized object keys, e.g. `"`
-  - `Uint8ArrayHex`: Boolean flag to enable parsing hex literals as Uint8Arrays.
+  - `Uint8ArrayHex`: Boolean flag to enable outputting Uint8Arrays as hex literals.
+  - `bigint`: Boolean flag to enable outputting bigint literals.

 #### Return value
 A JSON5 string representing the value.